carson0321/cowsay/README.md

 apt source cowsay
 ```

-The result is show below.
+The result is shown as below.

 ```bash
 $ apt source cowsay